Reichmann family: History

 During the Second World War, the family fled first to Paris, France, and then to the neutral city of Tangier, Morocco, in the 1950s.
 There, Samuel became a prominent business leader specializing in the currency trade.
 Renée became a renowned humanitarian aiding victims of the Holocaust, arranging food parcels to be delivered through the Spanish Red Cross to concentration camps such as Theresienstadt and Auschwitz-Birkenau.

-Despite the financial success of life in Tangier the family left to avoid the turbulence of Moroccan independence from the French protectorate.
-Eva settled in London while Edward went to Montreal.
-There, in 1955, he founded Olympia Flooring and Tile Company to import tiles from Europe.
-Edward described Montreal fondly, with its large Jewish population and opportunity for profits; soon the rest of the family followed him to Canada in 1956.
+Although they thrived in Tangier, the family left to avoid the turbulence of Moroccan independence.
+Eva moved to London, and Edward went to Montreal, where in 1955, he founded Olympia Flooring and Tile Company to import European tiles.
+The success of the company, along with the country's large Jewish population, soon brought the rest of the family to Canada in 1956.

 Louis joined Edward in Montreal while Albert, Paul, and Ralph settled in Toronto, where they first expanded Edward's tile business but then moved into construction and property development.
 Samuel was the leader of this business that became known as York Developments.
 Albert and Paul played a secondary but central role, while Ralph remained in charge of the tile business.
 In the late 1960s, Edward's Montreal business was faltering and on the verge of collapse.
 He was only saved from ruin by a bail-out from his younger brothers in Toronto.
 Embarrassed at this turn of events Edward left Canada for Israel.

 In 1969, the family incorporated Olympia & York (O&Y), a privately-held real-estate company entirely controlled by the family; in 1976, the company began operations in the US.